metacpan/metacpan-cpan-extracted/distros/S/Specio/README.md

 the word "species".
 It's short, relatively easy to type, and not used by any other distro.

-# LONG-TERM PLANS

-Eventually I'd like to see this distro replace Moose's internal type system, which would also make MooseX::Types obsolete.

 # SUPPORT

 Bugs may be submitted at [https://github.com/houseabsolute/Specio/issues](https://github.com/houseabsolute/Specio/issues).